CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 ### Requirements:

-*CanLII Connects* links to a database of legal cases, and users can post opinions on those cases.
-Moreover:
+*CanLII Connects* links to a database of legal cases, and users can post opinions on those cases:

 1. A user can post.
-2. A user can upvote an post.
+2. A user can upvote a post.
-3. A user can comment on an post.
+3. A user can comment on a post.
-4. A user can comment on a comment on an post.
+4. A user can comment on a comment on a post.

 So what's a sensible way of sorting posts?